ThomasJagielski/Analog-ACT-Example/README.md

 Run using ./run_actsim.sh, which just runs `actsim -Tsky130l -cnf=inv.conf inv.act test < actsim_script.scr`

+Note: Requires actsim to be built with Xyce.
+Refer to [building actsim with Xyce](https://github.com/rmanohar/actsim#building-with-xyce).

 The necessary specifications to handoff the analog portion of the simulation to Xyce are made in the `inv.conf` file.

 List of files: